0xjessel/arctis-headset-battery/README.md

 ## Features

-- Displays battery percentage (0-100%)
+- Displays battery percentage (0-100%) with charging indicator (⚡)
-- Configurable polling interval
+- Configurable polling interval (5-60 seconds, default: 30s)
+- Force fetch battery status by pressing the key
-- Visual alert when headset is disconnected
+- Visual indicator when headset is disconnected (-)
+- Automatic charging detection when connected via USB

+## Usage

+1. Add the "Battery Level" action to your Stream Deck
+2. The key will display:
+   - Battery percentage and charging icon when connected (e.g., "100% ⚡")
+   - Charging icon only ("⚡") when disconnected but charging via USB
+   - Dash ("-") when disconnected and not charging
+3. Press the key at any time to force an immediate battery status update
+4. Configure the polling interval in settings (default: 30 seconds)

 ## Supported Devices